Translating the Spirit of the Jal Jeevan Mission into Ground- Level Action

 Prof Prakasam has over 3 decades of experience in performance and process benchmarking., management consulting, business planning, organization structure, performance management and improvement, and growth strategy.
 He has consulted with several major public and private sector organizations in the areas of business transformation, growth strategy, managing people, processes and change, and setting up frameworks for long-term sustained growth and institution-building.

-He is career coach to executives across all levels and in a wide range of industry sectors.
+He is a career coach to executives across all levels and in a wide range of industry sectors.

 Mr Ramisetty is a founder member of MARI, an NGO launched in 1988 by a team of young professionals that designs and implements development projects in the areas of drinking water supply, sanitation, enhanced livelihood opportunities, sustainable agriculture, participatory forestry management, restoration of traditional water bodies, integrated watershed development, capacitating farmer production societies, promotion of climate change-resilient cropping systems, child rights protection, and gender equity.